syncfusion-content/blazor-docs/blazor/rating/events.md

 ## ValueChanged

 The rating component triggers the [ValueChanged](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_ValueChanged) event when the value of the rating is changed.
-The new value is passed as the event argument.
+The changed value is passed as the event argument.

 ```cshtml